nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * view reminders about birthdays
 * retrieve contact details of all members of a group quickly and easily
-* view contact details of frequently contacted people easily
+* view contact details of frequently contacted contacts easily
 * keep track of upcoming birthdays